Implant Anchored Dentures

 An implant-supported denture is a kind of overdenture which is supported by dental implants.
 These dentures offer a blend of both fixed and removable components and have attachments that clip onto the implants.

-At Oral and Facial Surgery Center, we recommend implant-supported dentures when the person is missing all their teeth but still has enough jawbone density to support implants.
+At Oral and Facial Surgery Center, we recommend implant-supported dentures when the person is missing all their teeth but still has enough jawbone density to support dental implants.

 Considerations for Implant-Supported Dentures